joeellis/codeclub/README.md

 ##### What if I don't like the topic of the month?
 Then you probably should not attend Codeclub meetings that month.
-It's, of course, impossible to please everyone all the time, so instead of trying to do that, rotating the topic monthly should be frequent enough that eventually there should be a topic you'd be interested in.
-I'd
+It's, of course, impossible to please everyone all the time, so instead of trying to do that, we rotate the topic monthly, which hopefully is frequent enough that eventually we'll have a topic you'd be interested in.

 ##### Can I make suggestions for the group?